Contact Us

 Jaqueline, “THE Spook”

-Provenance: A pumpkin seed
+Splinter: A pumpkin seed

 Jacqueline embodies the spirit of Halloween, and loves giving those around her a fright.
 She delights in all things eerie and those who share in her love of scares.